 Food is an integral part of my life and I have vivid memories of my Grandmother’s kitchen and all the homemade dishes she would make.
 My favourite was a traditional Hungarian meat and vegetable soup and a sponge cake with stuffed sour cherry.

 My name is Gabriela and I come from a beautiful small city in Romania.

 My mum was a Chef and I grew up with many Romanian cuisine specialties such as stuffed cabbage polenta and sour cream, a lot of soups and of course an Easter tradition of roast lamb with beetroot and horseradish salad.

 I moved to the UK 5 years ago and started working at Sirena’s restaurant in Brixton and fell in love with pasta and Italian food.
-After 3 years I took up a position as sandwich maker at Mimosa’s Kennington branch.
-I was promoted to supervisor a year after and now have the opportunity to manage my own branch in Vauxhall.
+3 years ago I took up a position as sandwich maker at Mimosa’s Kennington branch.
+I was promoted to supervisor a year after and now manage my own branch in Vauxhall.

 I love serving, regular and new, customers and making sure that they leave with our tasty food and a smile on their faces.
 I am inspired each day to make our customers happy.